Delos-343/Laravel-CRUD/README.md

 <br>
 <br>

-1. post.index.php, where posted data are stored and viewed client-side
+1. index.blade.php, where posted data are stored and viewed client-side
-2. create.index.php, where users can input data for "name", "email", "title", "image", and "content".
+2. create.blade.php, where users can input data for "name", "email", "title", "image", and "content".

 <br>
 <br>